ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/07-Graphs/01-graphs.md

 A square matrix used to represent a finite graph.
 The elements of the matrix indicate whether pairs of vertices are adjacent or not in the graph.

-A **Matrix** is a 2 dimensional structure usually implemented - but not always -  with nested arrays.
+A **matrix** is a 2-Dimensional structure usually implemented - but not always -  with nested arrays.

 </br>